Incident Name: Sacramento Fire, Havasu National Wildlife Refuge

 - Hotlist link: The Sacramento Fire and Doug Falconer's passing.

-- Tri-City Fire District, Claypool AZ: Doug Falconer Memorial Page
+- Tri-City Fire District, Claypool AZ: Doug Falconer Memorial Page (no longer online)

 - Arizona Department of Corrections: ADC Families Honored For Loss